The null-geodesic flow near horizons: Applications to stationary spacetimes and quasinormal modes

 \subsection{The extended spacetime}

 Suppose that $\mathcal{M}$ is bounded by Killing horizons and is nontrapping at zero energy.
 In order to exploit the full dynamical structure, it is important to embed $\mathcal{M}$ in a larger stationary spacetime $\mathcal{N}$ obtained by extension across the horizons.
+For ease of notation, it will be assumed in this section that $\partial \mathcal{M}$ consists of a single connected component; the general case is handled analogously.